 Habitat: Tasmania, Australia

-Fun Fact: They’re the largest carnivorous marsupial, known mainly for their loud screeches, pungent smell, and ferocious eating habits.
+Fun Fact: They are the largest carnivorous marsupial in their region, known for loud screeches, strong odor, and fierce feeding behavior.